Chilliwack Lake Provincial Park

 Lynn Headwaters Regional Park

-The steep mountainsides of the Lynn Valley filter plenty of rain and precipitation down their steep slopes throughout the year, nourishing the giant trees that grow there.
+The steep mountainsides of the Lynn Valley filter plenty of rain and precipitation down their steep slopes throughout the year, nourishing the giant trees that thrive there.
 Several trails that cut into the old-growth forest are shared by hikers and mountain bikers alike.
-Though much of the original woody vegetation has been logged and sizable stumps remain as monuments to an earlier era, there are a few huge western red cedars found on the park’s unmaintained west trail.
+Though much of the original woody vegetation has been logged, and sizable stumps remain as monuments to an earlier era, a few huge western red cedars can still be found on the park’s unmaintained west trail.

 IMG_13872-PS.jpg